 The RNA data was used to cluster genes according to their expression across tissues.
 Clusters contain genes that have similar expression patterns, and each cluster has been manually annotated to describe common features in terms of function and specificity.

-Bone marrow - mRNA splicing & Cell cycle (mainly)
+Bone marrow - Innate immune response (mainly)

 Brain specificityi